DouglasThorell/strengthlab/README.md

-# Strengthlab
+# StrengthLab

-This cool project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.4.
+StrengthLab is an Angular web application for logging weight training.
+Features that will be included: Log your own progress, see stats and follow up on workouts, import and start more advanced routines, the ability to follow other athletes and their progress, compare stats and comment on workouts.
+The app will be launched as a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) and be platform independent.
+Google Cloud FireStore (currently in a working BETA) is used as database which allows for offline capabilities and real-time data updates accross devices.
+This was chosen over Firebase since Firebase only allows for offline data on mobile devices.

+## Frontend Framework
+[Angular Material](https://material.angular.io/) is used for the basic styling, on top of that the layout is to be decided but most likely it will be FlexLayout which also has official Angular support.

+## Current Status
+The Application is in a very early version with only the most basic functionalities implemented.

+## Getting started
+Clone the repo and run `npm install` with write privileges to install dependencies.
+To clean up and re-install node_modules use `rimraf` followed by `npm install`.

+## Angular Style Guide
+There are many ways to write TypeScript for Angular, to keep it simple this project follows the official [Angular Style Guide](https://angular.io/guide/styleguide) unless it is not applicable.
+Best practices for FireStore are still in development but the official [Cloud FireStore Docs](https://cloud.google.com/firestore/docs/) should work as a start.

 ## Development server
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding